-Domestic Violence allegations can be filed as a misdemeanor or as a felony, depending on the behavior or injuries alleged.
-Most courts will seek significant jail time even on a first offense of domestic violence, because of the distaste of these types of allegations from the Judges and District Attorneys alike.
-If you are charged with a Domestic Violence case that is filed as a felony, you can face a prison sentence of 16 months, 2 years or 3 years.
-Because of the violent nature of the offense involved, courts will not allow for Supervised Electronic Confinement, aka, SEC or house arrest.
+Domestic Violence allegations can be filed as a misdemeanor or felony, depending on the alleged behavior or injuries.
+Most courts will seek significant jail time even on the first offense of domestic violence because of the distaste of these types of allegations from the Judges and District Attorneys alike.
+If you are charged with a Domestic Violence case that is filed as a felony, you can face a prison sentence of 16 months, two years, or three years.
+Because of the violent nature of the offense involved, courts will not allow for Supervised Electronic Confinement, aka SEC, or house arrest.

-If you are accused of an act of domestic violence in Orange County, you will be ordered to stay 100 yards away from the alleged victim at your first day in court in you are unrepresented by an experienced Orange County Domestic Violence Lawyer.
-Protective Orders are issued even over the alleged victim’s objection and you don’t even need to be convicted.
-A simple accusation and a complaint in court will result with the prosecutor asking the judge to order you to stay away from the alleged victim.
+Suppose you are accused of an act of domestic violence in Orange County.
+In that case, you could be ordered to stay 100 yards away from the alleged victim on your first day in court if you are unrepresented by an experienced Orange County Domestic Violence Lawyer.
+Protective Orders are issued even over the alleged victim’s objection, and you don’t even need to be convicted.
+A simple accusation and a complaint in court will result in the prosecutor asking the judge to order you to stay away from the alleged victim.
 That means, regardless of your innocence and even if the alleged victim does not want it, you may be forced to leave your home.
 If you and your spouse live in one location, she will get to stay at that location while the case is pending.
 If you lose your case at trial, the court can extend the stay-away order for up to 3 years.
 The emotional and financial impact of a Protective Order can be devastating.